AMyriad/MOTHERSHIP-L/3. Factions/3.1 Central Powers/Union.md

 ### **BRANCHES**
 - **ExComm: The Executive Committee**
-  The Executive Committee is Union's executive body.
-Spread across various campuses on Earth, it is a vast administrative body eclipsing all other departments in organizational scope - though note in size.
+  The Executive Committee is Union's governing body.
+Spread across various campuses on Earth, it is a vast administrative body eclipsing all other departments in organizational scope - though not in size.
+Representatives and ambassadors from hundreds of